 During his imprisonment in France, Paine began one of his most controversial works of the era.
 His work ‘The Age of Reason‘ was a stark criticism of Christianity and the role of religion in people’s lives.
 Paine made a case for a Deist belief system – a personal relationship with God, without the interference of priest and organised religions.

 “I do not believe in the creed professed by the Jewish church, by the Roman church, by the Greek church, by the Turkish church, by the Protestant church, nor by any church that I know of.
 My own mind is my own church. ” – The Age of Reason

 Such a belief was to some extent shared by some of the founding fathers such as Thomas Jefferson.
-But, in the early nineteenth century, a revival of religious fervor made his position increasingly unpopular in the mass of society.
-His last years of life saw an increasing number of former friends and supporters turn against him (for example, George Washington)
+But, in the early nineteenth century, a revival of religious fervour made his position increasingly unpopular in the mass of society.
+The last years of his life saw an increasing number of former friends and supporters turn against him (for example, George Washington)

 Thomas Paine died in 1809, mourned by few at the time.